SarkisArdroumian/csharp/README.md

 #Choices I have made
 1- Created an interface to define the main function to refactor.
-2- Created several Item type classes, each of them have to implement the inteface according their own logic 3- I copy pasted the function body in each of the classes and removed the unnecesary conditions.
+2- Created several Item type classes, each of them have to implement the inteface according their own logic 3- I copy pasted the function body in each of the classes and removed the unnecesary conditions 4- I improved the code structure so it would be shorter and simpler 5- I reran the tests to verify the changes

-4- I improved the code structure so it would be shorter and simpler.
+#How to run the solution
-5- I reran the tests to verify the changes
+1- Download it as Zip, extract it then open it with visual studio IDE 2- Compile the code then run the test cases